jacobszmon/Git-Info-Pages/README.md

 ## To-Do List
 ### To-Do
 **Sadie:**
-- Home Page
-    - The role of version control in software development.
-    - What is Git (including pros and cons).
-- Git Fundamentals.
-    - Configuring Git
     - Initializing a Repo
     - Staging and Commit Files
     - Status, Log, and Diff